0xAX/linux-insides/Booting/linux-bootstrap-4.md

 The `call` instruction is used to get the physical address where the kernel is actually loaded.
 This trick works because after the `call` instruction is executed, the stack should have the return address on top.
 This return address will be exactly the address of the label `1`.

 In the code above, the kernel sets up a temporary mini stack where the return address will be stored after the `call` instruction.
 Right after the call, we pop this address from the stack and save it in the `ebp` register.
-Using the last instruction, we subtract the difference between the address of the label `1` and the `startup_32` physical address using the `rva` macro and `subl` instruction, and store the result in the `ebp` register.
+Using the last instruction, we subtract the difference between the link-time addresses of the label `1` and `startup_32` using the `rva` macro and `subl` instruction, and store the result in the `ebp` register.

 The `rva` macro is defined in the same source code file and looks like this: